2011 end times prediction: Information campaign

 In 2010, Marie Exley of Colorado Springs made news by purchasing advertising space in her locality, promoting the alleged rapture date on a number of park benches.
 After that, more than 5000 "Judgment Day" billboards were erected in locations across the world, including the Dominican Republic, Ethiopia, Ghana, Indonesia, Israel, Jamaica, Jordan, Lebanon, Lesotho, the Philippines, Tanzania and the United States.
 Some people adorned their vehicles with the information.
 Many who believed in the prediction took time off work to prepare for the Rapture.
 Others spent their life savings on advertising material to publicize the prophecy.
 One retired transportation agency worker from New York spent $140,000 on advertising.

 Family Radio spent over US$100 million on the information campaign, financed by sales and swap of broadcast outlets.
+According to former Family Radio employee Matt Tuter, "We had a pool of about $100 million dollars, and [Camping] spent it like no tomorrow."
 On October 27, 2010, they launched "Project Caravan".
 Five recreational vehicles announcing on their sides that Judgment Day was to begin on May 21, 2011, were sent out from their headquarters in Oakland, California, to Seattle, Washington.
 Upon arrival, teams were sent out to distribute tracts.
 The caravan subsequently made stops in many states in the U.S. and Canada.

 Impact

-Camping's prediction and his promotion of it via his radio network and other promotional means spread the prediction globally, Some followers of Camping gave up their jobs, sold their homes, stopped investing in their children's college funds and spent large sums promoting Camping's claims.
+Camping's prediction and his promotion of it via his radio network and other promotional means spread the prediction globally.
+Some followers of Camping gave up their jobs, sold their homes, stopped investing in their children's college funds and spent large sums promoting Camping's claims.

 About 5,000 ethnic Hmong gathered at a remote town in Vietnam's Mường Nhé District in Điện Biên Province in early May, where they planned to await the arrival of Christ.
 The Vietnamese government broke up the gathering and arrested some people, describing them as "extremists".
 Pastor Doan Trung Tin indicated that a translated version of Camping's prediction had influenced about 300 of his parishioners to go to the assembly point, selling their belongings to be able to afford the journey via bus.
 Many of the Hmong Christians who escaped arrest were reportedly forced into hiding after the gathering.

 On May 19, 2011, the search term "end of the world may 21st" reached second position on Google Trends, based on the popularity of the search term in the United States.
 The related searches "Harold Camping", "May 21 doomsday", and "May 21 rapture" were also represented among the top 10 positions.
 The New York Police Department stated: "We don't plan any additional coverage for the end of the world.
 Indeed, if it happens, fewer officers will be required for streets that presumably will be empty."